pawamoy/dependenpy/docs/usage.rst

     dsm = DSM('django')
     dsm.print(format=JSON)

-Dependending on the format chosen, additional keyword arguments can be passed to the print method:
+Depending on the format chosen, additional keyword arguments can be passed to the print method:

 - text format: ``indent``, indentation value (integer)
 - CSV format: ``header``, True or False, to display the headers (columns names)
-- JSON format: every arguments accepted by ``json.dumps``, and in the case of a ``Module`` instance, ``absolute`` boolean to switch between output of absolute and relative paths.
+- JSON format: every arguments accepted by ``json.dumps``, and in the case of a ``Module`` instance, ``absolute`` Boolean to switch between output of absolute and relative paths.

 For ``DSM`` and ``Package`` instances, shortcuts to print a matrix and a